-Love Indian food and never thought you could make it at home?
-This Paneer Tikka Masala recipes is vegetarian and naturally gluten-free recipe, and will even teach you how to make your own cheese (in less than 10 minutes)!
+Paneer Tikka Masala is a popular Indian restaurant dish that you can make easily at home!
+This Paneer Tikka Masala recipe is vegetarian and naturally gluten-free recipe, and will even teach you how to make your own cheese (in less than 10 minutes)!

 When I was in elementary school, we lived in a pretty run-of-the-mill suburban Americana neighborhood.
 Medium size homes lined up with little room in between.
 Children playing on front lawns and running between houses.
 Riding bikes to the neighborhood pool a few blocks away.
 It had a Leave It to Beaver meets the Brady Bunch sort of vibe and everyone was Caucasian.
 Not purposefully, just how it worked out.